FilipeMCruz/sensae-console/docs/identity-management/README.md

 Contrary to the alternative 3 it would not create excessive pressure in some container.

-## Improvements

-Devices are identified only with it's `uuid` since no other information can be extrapolated by the data received.
-As an improvement we could provide a link to each `Device Record`s details.

-The `Device Record`s tool can't understand what devices belong to the current user domains.
-As such it is advised to give no permissions related to `device records` to any domain other than the `root`.
-As an improvement, the `device record master` could query the `identity management master` for all the devices a user can write or read.
-With this change the `Ownership Type` would start to be useful, for now it has no impact.

 ## Further Discussion

 As always, changes/improvements to this page and `identity management`s behavior are expected.